 - Improved Clinch Knot –Use it when hands are cold and when I need a quick knot.

-- Because I guide fishermen for smallmouth bass and walleye on Lake Erie, the two knots that I strongly suggest are the Palomar Knot and the Improved Clinch Knot.
-Those two knots are essential and effective for 90 percent of our fishing.
+- These two knots are essential and effective for 90 percent of our fishing.
+Because I guide fishermen for smallmouth bass and walleye on Lake Erie, the two knots that I strongly suggest are:

-- I also have an excellent Snell Knot that I Iearned many years ago from a West Coast salmon fishermen.
+- Snell Knot that I Iearned many years ago, from a West Coast salmon fishermen, is an excellent one.
 He used it to snell hooks on a leader assembly that he used with cut herring while mooching for king salmon.
 When I first saw the knot, I knew it was the knot that I needed when tying casting and drifting worm harnesses for walleye.
 The nice part about this knot is that you can position the hook or hooks exactly where you want them.
 It is adaptable for many other fish as well as walleye.
 It is a great setup for big catfish as well as a live bait harness for suckers for muskie.
 It takes a little time to learn the knot, but it's well worth it.
 You can also use it with light wire leader material.

 - Palomar Knot – I use this knot for about 95 percent of the time.
 It's easy to tie and the knot strength is incredible.